Kristina01111000/Drws_site/README.md

 completely changing promo page

-Figure how to add him to google analytics
+- Figure how to add him to google analytics
-Add links to the resource page for articles
+- Add links to the resource page for articles
-See if i can stop myself from counting in google analytics See if i can set up analytics for syracuse natural healing and 4 element institute if he can be the owner of it if i can;t make him the owner the talk him through setting it up next week
+- See if i can stop myself from counting in google analytics
+- See if i can set up analytics for syracuse natural healing and 4 element institute if he can be the owner of it if i can;t make him the owner the talk him through setting it up next week
-THINK ABOUT: moving the text for the dropdown menu into the dropdown pages THINK ABOUT moving the part above practical benefits into the first lesson THINK ABOUT fixing promo page into more about 30 day challenge 30 day challenge what makes it interesting is how we include the four elements into it Work on 30 day challenge page, figure out how to put the 4 elements into it Stick with challenge, remove corners page?
+- THINK ABOUT: moving the text for the dropdown menu into the dropdown pages
+- THINK ABOUT moving the part above practical benefits into the first lesson
+- THINK ABOUT fixing promo page into more about 30 day challenge
+- 30 day challenge what makes it interesting is how we include the four elements into it
+- Work on 30 day challenge page, figure out how to put the 4 elements into it
+- Stick with challenge, remove corners page?
 Focus
-Make the learning program part of the challenge?
-Can be taken all in one day Change four month learning program to Dr W’s Learning Program Change Dr W’s monthly topics to monthly topics
+- Make the learning program part of the challenge?
+Can be taken all in one day
+- Change four month learning program to Dr W’s Learning Program
+- Change Dr W’s monthly topics to monthly topics
-Link 30 day challenge instead of four element scorecard THINK ABOUT 4 corners page, is it necessary
+- Link 30 day challenge instead of four element scorecard T- HINK ABOUT 4 corners page, is it necessary
-Remove bottom promo page widgets
+- Remove bottom promo page widgets